bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lions.md

 * Lions's clever idea was to introduce "concentration compactness" techniques which look at energy concentrations and so avoid problems which occur when examining the minimising sequences without compactness.
 * Lions has received many awards for his outstanding contributions to mathematics.
 * In addition to the Paris Academy, Lions has been elected a member of the Naples Academy and the European Academy.
-* Finally let us note that Lions was awarded the Prix Thomson (2004) and, on behalf of his team, the Prix Institut de Finance Europlace (2003).
+* Lions was awarded the Prix Thomson (2004) and, on behalf of his team, the Prix Institut de Finance Europlace (2003).
 * Lions lists his hobbies as cinema and reading, and his favourite sports as rugby and swimming.

 Born 11 August 1956, Grasse, Alpes-Maritimes, France.